dchote/fanatecWheelUSB/README.md

 Well...
 Everything.

 ## Original Project
-This is a fork of @darknao's btClubSportWheel project.
+This is a fork of @darknao's btClubSportWheel project found here: https://github.com/darknao/btClubSportWheel